I-291

 The state originally planned for a cloverleaf interchange at US 5; the "left turn" from I-291 east to US 5 north is one of the busiest at the interchange.
 However, only a four-ramp partial cloverleaf was built; officials at a public hearing cited costs involving relocating the Conrail track alongside US 5 for the design change.
 What would have been a loop ramp from 291 east to 5 north is now an actual left turn with a traffic signal.

-A planned half-diamond interchange at Burnham street to and from points west drew opposition from East Hartford residents and was dropped.
+A planned half-diamond interchange at Chapel Street to and from points west was moved to Burnham Street; then opposition from East Hartford residents led to ConnDOT scrapping the interchange altogether.

 The Bissell Bridge and CT 291

-This four-lane bridge, opened in 1957, carries I-291 across the Connecticut River.
+This four-lane bridge, which opened on Dec.
+16, 1957, carries I-291 across the Connecticut River.
 It was originally called the South Windsor Bridge, or Wolcott Bridge, for the Wolcott Avenue connector to it.
 On September 9, 1960, it was dedicated to Capt.
 John Bissell, captain of the Connecticut Troops from 1657 to 1676, who led the settlement of the Windsor area.

 For three decades, the Bissell Bridge carried state Route 291, built in preparation for the planned interstate.
 Starting at a diamond interchange at I-91, a four-lane divided surface road followed today's Route 218 eastward, with at-grade intersections leading to the bridge approach.